kaomao1234/kaomao1234/README.md

 **About Me**

 - My name is: **Boripat Sankaew**
 - I'm currently studying at the Faculty of Engineering.
 - ‍⚕️ I'm interested in frontend development.
-- Mail: boripats63@nu.ac.th , sankaew44@gmail.com
+- email: boripats63@nu.ac.th , sankaew44@gmail.com

 **My web(No backend)**